 This model is a simplified version of the model presented by van de Kassteele, Eilers and Wallinga (Epidemiology, 2019).
 The reported counts by date and delay are described by a negative binomial distribution.
 The expected values are modelled by a two-dimensional P-spline surface and other covariates.
 This surface is extrapolated for all dates and delays outside the reporting triangle.
 The nowcast is obtained by summing all counts over the delays by date.
 Prediction intervals are obtained by Monte Carlo simulation from the predictive distribution.
 This simplified model is without the calender time x delay interaction, the unimodality and boundary constraints.
 Model fitting is done efficiently using the mgcv package in R.

-These nowcasts are taken from the weekly reports of the Robert Koch Institute (updated on Thursdays).
+These are the corrected seven-day hospitalization incidences first published on Thursdays in the weekly reports of the Robert Koch Institute and now updated on a daily basis e.g. in the COVID-19 Trends Dashboard.
 These are based on a modified version of the nowcasting method for 7-day case incidences.

 SZ estimates the nowcasting values for the hospitalization incidence based on differences between the daily published and retrospectively corrected values resulting from later reports.
 To this end the archived data sets of Robert-Koch-Institute (https://github.com/robert-koch-institut/COVID-19-Hospitalisierungen_in_Deutschland) from the last 60 days are analysed.
 For each of the 25 days before the last date in the data set we compute by how many percent the later corrected value differs from the originally reported value.
 Quantiles of the resulting multiplication factors are computed, and the currently reported hospitalization incidence is multiplied with these quantiles to estimate the total incidence.
 Finally, the results are smoothed over a three-day window to remove unrealistic fluctuations.